 Ingredients

-- ¾ cup softened coconut oil or non-dairy butter
+- ¾ cup softened coconut oil, or non-dairy butter

-- 3 teaspoon egg replacer powder
+- 3 teaspoon arrowroot powder, or egg-replacer powder

 - 6 tablespoon water